aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/delete-all/_index.md

 weight: 30
 ---

-This REST API allows you to delete all Headers and Footers from a document.
+This REST API deletes all Headers and Footers.

 ## REST API